Moving designated birds

 Ensure that you have met all Queensland travel requirements for designated birds.

-You do have a general biosecurity obligation to prevent or minimize a biosecurity risk.
+You do have a general biosecurity obligation to prevent or minimise a biosecurity risk.

 Moving poultry from Queensland to another state or territory